AgalmicVentures/Environment/README.md

 #### `setup_firewall.sh`
 Installs and configures a basic firewall (may need to run as root).

-#### `tabs_to_spaces.sh`
-Converts tabs to 4 spaces for a list of input files.
-WARNING: This operates in-place, so it is best used in a repository where the changes can be reverted.

 #### `upgrade_python3_venv.sh`
 Upgrades a `requirements.txt` for a Python 3 virtual environment to the latest